 Approximately 3.5% of Americans identify as lesbian, gay, or bisexual and 0.3% of American adults are transgender.
+Many additional people outside of the LGBTQ community have had same sex sexual experiences.
 Lesbian, gay, bisexual, transgender, and questioning or queer (LGBTQ) people share common challenges and have health care needs distinct from those who do not identify as LGBTQ.
-While all people share baseline health care needs, the LGBTQ population is also at a higher risk for specific concerns.
+While all people share baseline health care needs, the LGBTQ population is also at a higher risk for specific medical problems.
 Those who identify as LGBTQ are diverse and from many socioeconomic backgrounds, races, ethnicities, and cultures.
 Disparities can be magnified when LGBTQ persons are also part of a racial or ethnic minority, a fact important to policy initiatives and clinical care.